- Division of Student Affairs

 Peer academic coaches can provide individual coaching on:

-To schedule an appointment, log on to the system (or create an account), select Peer Academic Coach and then choose Center for Student Assistance to make an appointment with a coach.
+To schedule an appointment, search for through our peer academic coach list of availability and select the time and date that works best for you.
 Appointments can be virtual or in-person.
-PACs also are available for walk-in appointments, Monday-Friday, at the Peters Campus Life Building Room 150, from 9 a.m. – 5 p.m.
+PACs also are available for walk-in appointments, Monday-Friday, at the Peters Campus Life Building Room 150, from 9 a.m. – 6 p.m.

 Academic Success Mentoring